steemit/jussi/tests/README.md

 ```
 tests/
-├── legacy_runner/      # Scripts to run legacy tests against new binary
+├── legacy_runner/      # ⚠️ Deprecated: E2E test runner (to be removed after integration tests migration)
-├── integration/        # Go integration tests (to be created)
+├── integration/        # Go integration tests (to be created - will replace legacy_runner)
 ├── unit/              # Additional unit tests (to be created)
 └── data/              # Test data (symlink or copy from legacy/tests/data)
 ```